matrixproduct/Smart-Calculator/README.md

 # Smart Calculator

-The calculator performs addition, subtraction, multiplication and integer division of an arbitrary number of integers.\n It supports both unary and binary minus and plus operators.\n Each operator + or - can be entered several times following each other.
+The calculator performs addition, subtraction, multiplication and integer division of an arbitrary number of integers.

+It supports both unary and binary minus and plus operators.

+Each operator + or - can be entered several times following each other.
 Examples:     ---4 ++ 5 -8 ---2
               2*(-4---5)\*3+9/4